Get Help Today(877) 648-4288

-Librium is a prescription medication for treating anxiety disorders and insomnia.
-The generic name for Librium is Chlordiazepoxide, a sedative-hypnotic Benzodiazepine, and the effects of Librium are similar to the effects of Benzodiazepines like Xanax, Valium, and Ativan.
+Librium is a prescription medication used for treating anxiety disorders, insomnia, and alcohol withdrawal.
+Librium is the generic name for Chlordiazepoxide, a sedative-hypnotic Benzodiazepine.
+The effects of Librium are similar to the effects of Benzodiazepines like Xanax, Valium, and Ativan.
 A proper dose of Librium will relieve a person’s anxiety and help them sleep through the night.
-Like other Benzodiazepines, Librium induces relaxation and drowsiness by amplifying the effects of GABA, a neurotransmitter which calms the central nervous system by inhibiting interactions between neurons.
+Like other Benzodiazepines, Librium induces relaxation and drowsiness by amplifying the effects of GABA, a neurotransmitter which calms the central nervous system by inhibiting interactions among neurons.
 Anxiety and insomnia often result from hyperactivity in the brain.

 The effects of Librium typically begin within twenty minutes to one hour of taking the medication.
-The appropriate dose of Librium for each patient will vary depending on the person’s age, body mass, and severity of anxiety and restlessness.
+The appropriate dose of Librium for each patient will vary depending on each person’s age, body mass, and severity of anxiety and restlessness.
 Since the drug is fast-acting, it poses risks for abuse.
 Some people who do not suffer from a diagnosed anxiety disorder use Librium to relieve stress or feel sedated, even though they do not need to take it.
 In this way, Librium can function as a recreational drug.
-While Librium can be a helpful medication, it may be the source of an overdose or a dependence disorder when used improperly.
+While Librium can be a helpful medication, it may be the source of an overdose or a substance use disorder if used improperly.

 When someone uses Librium, they may experience one or several side effects.
 Most side effects of Librium are not dangerous and will subside within hours.
 In rare cases, the side effects of Librium can be harmful.
 The common side effects of Librium include: